autowarefoundation/autoware.universe/perception/tensorrt_yolox/README.md

 If other labels (case insensitive) are contained in the file specified via the `label_file` parameter, those are labeled as `UNKNOWN`, while detected rectangles are drawn in the visualization result (`out/image`).

-The semantic segmentation mask are gray image whose pixel is index of one of the followings:
+The semantic segmentation mask is a gray image whose each pixel is index of one following class:

 | index | semantic name    |
 | ----- | ---------------- |